zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 This mode is used when the application has only a single thread that uses floating point registers.

-The kernel initializes the floating point registers so they can be used by any thread.
+On x86 platforms, the kernel initializes the floating point registers so they can be used by any thread (initialization in skipped on ARM Cortex-M platforms).
 The floating point registers are left unchanged whenever a context switch occurs.

 .. note::